finomen/nf-blog/content/posts/talos.md

 Homelab cluster will run Talos linux.
 Initial configuration and some core modules will be configured from the same terraform project as networking.
 I've found another post about [talos configuration on proxmox](https://olav.ninja/talos-cluster-on-proxmox-with-terraform) which was very helpful.

+## Hardware

+Nodes hardware is not exactly same, but all nodes are:
+- Are based on Intel CPU
+- Do not have any video output
+- Have 10G SFP+ network interface
+- Have two NVMe drives - 1Tb for system and local storage and 2Tb for CEPH

+In more details hardware will be described later, when I'll make permanent housing for them

 ## Initialization

 First add required provider to main.tf